 250 national and international bands.
 It’s almost impossible to find nothing wonderful to do.

-miles through five counties in southwestern Ohio.
-Designated as a National Scenic River, it joins the Ohio River just east of Cincinnati
+through five counties in southwestern Ohio.
+Designated as a National Scenic River, it joins the Ohio River just east of Cincinnati and

 The Tennessee River winds its way towards the Ohio River, flows into a portion of the stunning region known as Kentucky’s Western Waterlands